"Nature does not hurry, yet everything is accomplished." Lao Tzu

 To see diagrams of the garden plans for 2014, check out these links through the most awesome on-line Garden Planner program:

-My long-term vision for this property includes developing a SustainabilityLearning Center.
-Our raison d'etre ("reason for being" in French--it's just so much more fun to SAY!) is to inspire others to become more self-sufficient; towards that end, guests will be able to attend seminars of various lengths on subjects such as:
+My long-term vision for this property includes developing a SustainabilityLearning Centerin order to inspire others to become more self-sufficient.
+Towards that end, guests will be able to attend seminars of various lengths on subjects such as:

-Gathering Wild Plants for Food or Medicine Subsistence Salmon 101--How to set your gillnet, how to fillet/can/pickle & smoke the catch Organic Gardening & Composting (yes, it CAN be done in this climate!)
+Gathering Wild Plants for Food or Medicine Subsistence Salmon 101--How to set your gillnet, how to fillet/can/pickle & smoke the catch Organic Gardening & Composting...Yes, it CAN be done in this climate!
+Click here to see a STEAMY video clip!!
 Raising Chickens for Eggs/Meat Putting Food Up--dehydrating/canning/freezing your harvest Alternative Energy Yoga/Pilates Retreats & Fitness BootCamps Girlfriends' Getaways: Health & Beauty Spa in the Wilderness The Healing Power of Essential Oils & more!